ansible/ansible-documentation/docs/docsite/rst/porting_guides/porting_guide_7.rst

 Breaking Changes
 ----------------

-- Ansible 7 requires Python 3.9 on the control node, same as ansible-core 2.14.
+- Ansible 7 requires Python 3.9 on the controller, same as ansible-core 2.14.

 Ansible-core
 ~~~~~~~~~~~~